Oluwaferanmi-Dev/Oluwaferanmi-Dev/README.md

 # 💫 About Me:
 Hey, I'm Caleb! 👋<br>A Software Developer diving into the world of Next.js, React, JS, and Python.
-Join me as I code my way to innovation!
-PS lost access to my old GitHub<br><br>🌱 Learning: Svelte, React native, Amazon Aws<br><br>🚀 Goals: Crafting impactful solutions, connecting with the tech community<br><br>Let's code and create together.
+Join me as I code my way to innovation!<br><br>🌱 Learning: Svelte, React native, Amazon Aws<br><br>🚀 Goals: Crafting impactful solutions, connecting with the tech community<br><br>Let's code and create together.
 Thanks for visiting! 😄

 ## 🌐 Socials: